Torres Strait Finfish Fishery

 Spanish mackerel in Torres Strait comprise a separate biological stock from Spanish mackerel on the Queensland east coast and further west across northern Australia (Begg et al. 2006; Buckworth et al. 2007).

-Annual catches of Spanish mackerel declined from a peak of 251 t in 2000–01 to around 70 t in 2008–09 and have remained at approximately 80–100 t since (Figure 16.3).
+Annual catches of Spanish mackerel declined from a peak of 251 t in 2000–01 to around 70 t in 2008–09 and have since remained at approximately 80–100 t (Figure 16.3).

 The potential for hyperstability in the catch rates of Spanish mackerel in Torres Strait remains a concern.
 Hyperstability occurs when catch rates are maintained while the underlying abundance declines.
-Hyperstability is frequently observed in fisheries that target schooling species such as the Spanish mackerel fishery, where most fishing activity is concentrated on large spawning aggregations around Bramble Cay.
+It is frequently observed in fisheries that target schooling species such as the Spanish mackerel fishery, where most fishing activity is concentrated on large spawning aggregations around Bramble Cay.
 Although Begg et al. (2006) recommended the collection of finer-scale spatial and temporal data to be reported by fishers to improve the standardisation of catch rates and provide a more robust index of abundance, the reporting of more precise catch-and-effort data has not improved.

 Stock status determination

 Declining CPUE across the four standardised CPUE series and the potential for hyperstability in catch rates are cause for some concern and will need to be monitored closely in coming years to ensure that the decreased RBC maintains the stock at a desired level.
 However, the median estimate of Spanish mackerel spawning biomass in 2017–18 was above 0.2SB0.
 As a result, the stock is classified as not overfished.Reported catches since 2014–15 have been below the estimated catch at FMSY of 94 t, and the harvest rate in 2017–18 was estimated to be below HMSY.
 On this basis, the stock is classified as not subject to overfishing.